ZenarchistCode/ZenCraftingSounds/readme.txt

 Credits:

-All of these sounds are free-to-use creative commons sounds taht require no attribution, and a couple I recorded myself.
+All of these sounds are free-to-use creative commons sounds that require no attribution, and a couple I recorded myself.
 I had to listen to an ungodly amount of ASMR sound videos to get most of these effects.
 I will never be the same again.

 Repack & Source Code: